-The condensed consolidated financial statements included herein have been prepared by Portsmouth Square, Inc. ("Portsmouth" or the "Company"), without audit, according to the rules and regulations of the Securities and Exchange Commission.
+The condensed consolidated financial statements included herein have been prepared by Portsmouth Square, Inc. ("Portsmouth" or the "Company"), according to the rules and regulations of the Securities and Exchange Commission.
 Certain information and footnote disclosures normally included in the condensed consolidated financial statements prepared in accordance with generally accepted accounting principles (U.S. GAAP) have been condensed or omitted pursuant to such rules and regulations, although the Company believes the disclosures that are made are adequate to make the information presented not misleading.
-Further, the condensed consolidated financial statements reflect, in the opinion of management, all adjustments (which included only normal recurring adjustments) necessary for a fair statement of the financial position, cash flows and results of operations as of and for the periods indicated.
-It is suggested that these financial statements be read in conjunction with the audited financial statements of Portsmouth and the notes therein included in the Company's Annual Report on Form 10-K for the year ended June 30, 2021.
+Further, the condensed consolidated financial statements reflect, in the opinion of management, all adjustments (which included only normal recurring adjustments) necessary for a fair statement of the financial statements be read in conjunction with the audited financial statements of Portsmouth and the notes therein included in the Company's Annual Report on Form 10-K for the year ended June 30, 2021.
 The June 30, 2021 condensed consolidated balance sheet was derived from the consolidated balance sheet as included in the Company's Form 10-K for the year ended June 30, 2021.

-The results of operations for the six months ended December 31, 2021 are not necessarily indicative of results to be expected for the full fiscal year ending June 30, 2022.
+The condensed consolidated financial statements include the accounts of our wholly owned and majority-owned subsidiaries.
+All material intercompany accounts and transactions have been eliminated in consolidation.
+The results of operations for the nine months ended March 31, 2022 are not necessarily indicative of results to be expected for the full fiscal year ending June 30, 2022.